roytang/blog/content/posts/2006/10/webcomics-i-like-2006-edition.md

 [Shortpacked

 ][6] &#8211; toys-related webcomic.
 Occasionally funny.
-I read it mostly so I can get a sense of an industry that I like but don&#8217;t really have time to interact with.
+I read it mostly so I can get a sense of an industry that I like but don&'t really have time to interact with.

 [Questionable Content

-][7] &#8211; eh, I&#8217;m not sure why I follow this.
-I&#8217;m not sure I can explain it, so from Wikipedia: &#8220;the style ranges between romantic melodrama, humor about indie rock music, and sexual or scatological humor&#8221;.
+][7] &#8211; eh, I&'m not sure why I follow this.
+I&'m not sure I can explain it, so from Wikipedia: &#8220;the style ranges between romantic melodrama, humor about indie rock music, and sexual or scatological humor&#8221;.
 I started reading it a while back and I stuck around.
 Not really funny.
 Well maybe it is if you follow indie rock.

 And the ones that do have feeds: